Few smooth d-polytopes with n lattice points: Finiteness Theorems

+By taking $\mathcal F$ to consist of a single element, the unimodular cone, Theorem~\ref{thm:points} implies the following weak version of Theorem~\ref{thm:polytopes}:

-\begin{corollary} For nonnegative integers $d$ and $N+1$, there are only finitely many equivalence classes of smooth $d$-polytopes with $N+1$ lattice points. \end{corollary}
+\begin{corollary} Let $\nbr$ be a nonnegative integer.
+Then, there are only finitely many smooth lattice polytopes with $\nbr$ lattice points. \end{corollary}

-\begin{proof} In the case of smooth polytopes, $\mathcal F$ contains only one cone: the standard orthant. \end{proof}
+\begin{example} Corollary~\ref{coro:smoothembeddings} does not imply that there are only finitely many projective torus equivariant embeddings into a fixed projective space.
+If we don't require the linear series to be complete, Figure~\ref{hirzebruchpic} shows how to embed an arbitrary Hirzebruch surface torically into $\P^5$. \end{example}

-\begin{corollary} For nonnegative integers $d$, $m$ and $N$, there are only finitely many $d$-polytopes with $\Q$-Gorenstein normal cones of multiplicity bounded by $m$ and with $N+1$ lattice points. \end{corollary}
+\begin{corollary} For nonnegative integers $m$ and $\nbr$, there are only finitely many lattice polytopes with $\Q$-Gorenstein normal cones of multiplicity bounded by $m$ and with $\nbr$ lattice points. \end{corollary}

-\begin{proof} Applying Theorem~\ref{thm:LZ} to the convex hull of $0$ and the primitive generators of a $\Q$-Gorenstein cone, we see that the family of $\Q$-Gorenstein cones with multiplicity $\le m$ contains only finitely many equivalence classes. \end{proof}
+\begin{proof} Applying Theorem~\ref{thm:LZ} to the convex hull of $0$ and the primitive generators of a $\Q$-Gorenstein cone, we see that the family of $\Q$-Gorenstein cones with multiplicity $\le m$ contains only finitely many equivalence classes.
+Now apply Theorem~\ref{thm:points}. \end{proof}

-Using the dictionary between toric morphisms and lattice polytopes, Corollary \ref{singcor} implies the following corollary.
-We consider two morphisms to $\P^N$ the same if they differ by an automorphism of $\P^N$.
+We consider two morphisms to $\P^\nbr$ the same if they differ by an automorphism of $\P^\nbr$.
+Using the dictionary between toric morphisms and lattice polytopes, Corollary \ref{cor:Gorenstein} implies the following corollary.